Product May Have Been Discontinued

-4Health Untamed Dog Food receives the Advisor’s mid-tier rating of 3 stars.
+4Health Untamed Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 The 4Health Untamed product line includes the 4 dry dog foods listed below.

 Each recipe includes its related AAFCO nutrient profile when available on the product’s official webpage: Growth, Maintenance, All Life Stages, Supplemental or Unspecified.